View FREE Lessons!

 Andrew Jackson regarded specie as hard money.
 He disdained paper money and made an effort to limit its use.
 Jackson believed only gold and silver coins minted by the US Treasury should be included in the nation’s money supply.
 This view would later drastically limit the money supply since the United States had few domestic sources of gold and silver.
 When Andrew Jackson became the seventh US president in 1829, banks were creating their own banknotes.
 The banking system was regulated by the Second Bank of the United States.
-The bank was a private interest, but was charged with controlling the US currency and acting as the Federal government’s fiscal agent.
+The Second Bank was a private interest, but was charged with controlling the US currency and acting as the Federal government’s fiscal agent.

 Andrew Jackson viewed the Second Bank as being against the ordinary citizen.
 Instead, the bank served the interests of the wealthy businesses in the East.
 Senator Henry Clay and bank president Nicholas Biddle believed they had a better chance of extending the bank charter prior to the 1832 election than at the end of Jackson’s second term of office.
 Henry Clay also believed this issue could propel him to the presidency when he ran against President Jackson in 1832.
 Clay fought hard to pass a resolution extending the bank’s charters, only to be vetoed by President Jackson.
 The issue became highly contested during the campaign of 1832.
 After winning in a landslide, Jackson chose to withdraw all federal funds from the Second Bank and deposit them in “pet” state-chartered banks.
 This action for all practical purposes negated its influence.
 The Second Bank’s charter was not renewed in 1836 and the bank continued as a state-chartered bank in Pennsylvania, only to declare bankruptcy in 1841.